 Uninformed Buying Committees

 The National Center for Education Statistics reported family members hold the greatest influence on high school students’ decisions about education after high school.
 But because 1 in 3 are first-generation college students, this indicates the buying committees for these students consists of people who aren’t familiar with or are overwhelmed by the process of getting into higher education.
-For Hispanic students, there’s also the idea that debt—of any type—is viewed as bad, making it hard for these students to understand the value and return on investment available to them.
+For Hispanic students, there’s also the idea that debt—of any type—is viewed as bad, making it hard for these students to understand the value and return-on-investment available to them.

-We need to ensure students have access to experienced and impartial resources that can inform the buying decision from start to finish, so students and their families can make better decisions.
+We need to ensure students have access to experienced and impartial resources that can inform the buying (and borrowing) decision from start to finish, so students and their families can make better decisions.
 Without access to those resources, many students are opting out instead of choosing school.